OFFICE OF THE SELECTBOARD

 - Consolidated Communications– Current plans are to cancel service with Consolidated Communications and sign up for DVFiber for faster internet and phone service for which Karen will follow up.
 Based on mid-tier service level and annual cell phone cost, the budget will be $2,520.
 The town had under-budgeted in previous years.

-*It’s noted by Stephan that care should be taken to port the town phone numbers to DVFiber to continue using the same telephone numbers.
+*It’s noted by Stephan Chait that care should be taken to port the town phone numbers to DVFiber to continue using the same telephone numbers.

 *Please note that the Town Clerk’s email address will change with the service change.
 More information will come about this as we get closer to switching service.

 - Gravel– Based on 6500 yards at $33 delivered, the budget allocates for $215,000.
 GMP will replace the gravel they use during the Gravel Project.
 The Town of Halifax is not responsible to cover this.
-In the next Bid for gravel, the proposal will be used with a more accurate yardage and that is less than 10,000 yards..
+In the next Bid for gravel, the proposal will be used with a more accurate yardage and that is less than 10,000 yards.

 - Resurfacing Fund– For FY24 Budget, the fund was cut by $100,000 because there were ample funds in the reserve.
 It’s believed that the town won’t need FEMA in FY25, which came with savings in itself, and should allocate some of those savings back into the Resurfacing Fund so the town’s pavement maintenance and new paving don’t fall behind.
 Budget funding for resurfacing the roads raised to $350,000 and may be revisited.